Tamara Tatham

-Tamara Tatham (born August 19, 1985) was the head coach of the Toronto Varsity Blues women's basketball team and is a former Canadian professional basketball player.
-She has also been a member of the Canada women's national basketball team and competed in the 2012 and 2016 Summer Olympics.
+Tamara Tatham (born August 19, 1985) is a Canadian former professional basketball player and coach.
+She was a member of the Canada women's national basketball team and competed in the 2012 and 2016 Summer Olympics.
+Tatham was the head coach of the Toronto Varsity Blues women's basketball team from 2020-2024.

 Playing career

 Tatham played college basketball at the University of Massachusetts from 2003 to 2007, appearing in a total of 115 games for the Minutewomen, averaging 10.3 points, 6.6 boards, 2.0 assists and 1.7 steals a contest.

 She kicked off her professional career in 2007, signing with Catz Lappeenranta in Finland, where she spent the 2007-08 campaign.
 Tatham enjoyed great success in her five years in Germany, representing the SV Halle Lions (2008–09, 2010 - 2013) and TSV Wasserburg (2009–10), hauling in 2012 Eurobasket.com All-German DBBL Player of the Year honours as well as Eurobasket.com All-German DBBL Defensive Player of the Year distinction in 2009 and 2012.
 She also made the Eurobasket.com All-German DBBL 1st Team in 2009, 2012 and 2013.

 After leaving Germany, Tatham took her game to Slovakia, signing with Extraliga outfit Piestanske Cajky in 2013.
 In her second season with the club (2014–15), she earned Eurobasket.com All-Slovakian Extraliga Player of the Year honours.

 Tatham played for Townsville Fire of the Australian WNBL in 2015, followed by a one-year stint in Russia, representing Dynamo Novosibirsk in 2016-17.
 She signed with USO Mondeville of the French league LFB for the 2017-18 campaign.